vizabi/core/docs/config and models.md

 # Config and Model

 Config is what you write to, model is what you read from.
 Config properties are a subset of model properties.
 So every config property is available on the model, albeit processed.
 On top of that, most models will have more properties depending on their features.

+For example, a marker model and marker config both have a `data` property. `marker.config.data` is just an object but `marker.data` is a full `DataConfig` model, built based on the `marker.config.data`.
+You can read from the `DataConfig` model (`marker.data`) and you can change the model by writing to the config (`marker.data.config` or `marker.config.data`).
+Moreover, only the marker model, not the config, has a `dataMap` property.
+This is a DataFrame with the marker's encoding data joined together and transformed according to their specific encoding configs.

 ## Hierarchy of models
 ```